ajubin/ReactNativeBridge/README.md

 ------------

-You first need to create a libs folder : android/app/libs Then take the Jar from TagCommander and copy it inside.
+You first need to create a libs folder : android/app/libs Then take core-release.aar and SDK-release.aar from TagCommander and copy them inside.

-It is possible that gradle doesn't compile automitically with the jar for some reasons.
-If there is any issue, open build.gradle and add the following line inside the dependencies.
+It is possible that gradle doesn't compile automatically with the aar.
+If there is any issue, open build.gradle (the one from the app, not the one from the project) and add the following line inside the dependencies.

-	compile files('libs/TagCommander.jar')
+    implementation(name: 'core-release', ext: 'aar')
+    implementation(name: 'SDK-release', ext: 'aar')

 ReactPackage
 ------------